Viktor, Yulia feud holds key to EU deal with Ukraine

 These analysts say he might still be waiting to see how the EU position shapes up as the Vilnius summit approaches.

-He may be hoping that, within the ranks of the EU, geo-political expediency and the historic chance of prising Ukraine free from Russia will outweigh principle.
+He may be hoping that, within the ranks of the EU, geo-political expediency and the historic chance of prizing Ukraine free from Russia will outweigh principle.

 "He might take this to the wire, hoping he can get a signature without letting her go" said one diplomat.